-- S1 Work safely at all times, comply with health & safety and environmental legislation, regulations and organisational requirements. - S3 Plan all preparatory tasks and interfaces and pipe welding activity, before commencing work. - S4 Obtain, position and assemble welding equipment and associated safety protection needed for each activity. - \$5 Prepare, check and protect materials and work areas ready for welding. - S6 Inspect the assembly to be welded and undertake remedial work to comply with specification, or implement quality steps if rejected. - \$7 Receive, inspect, condition and maintain consumables. - S8 Set, test, monitor key welding parameters as detailed within the Welding Procedure Specification and adjust as necessary to accommodate changing orientation as the weld progresses around the pipe joint. - S9 Set-up purge protection within the pipe bore and associate monitoring methods. - \$10 Set-up bore side protection controls to avoid foreign material ingress into the pipe bore. - S11 Remove materials using manual processes, including powered and non-powered equipment. - S13 Monitor weld quality and dimensions throughout welding activity and on completion of welding and report any issues through organisational production / quality control process prior to release for formal examination by others. - \$14 Restore the work area on completion of the activity and where applicable return any resources and consumables to the appropriate location. - \$16 Complete any required documentation using the defined recording systems at the appropriate stages of the work activity.

-- \$17 Produce pipe welds using two welding processes from TIG, PAW, MMA, MIG/MAG, FCAW. - \$18 Produce pipe welds using four material groups from Carbon Steel, Low Alloy Steel, High Alloy Ferritic/Martensitic Steel, Austenitic Stainless Steel, Nickel & Nickel Alloys, Aluminium & Aluminium alloys, Titanium & Titanium Alloys, Copper & Copper Alloys. - S21 Produce pipe welds in by continually adjusting the orientation of the welder, welding torch, and welding consumable filler, including restricted access conditions. - S22 Produce pipe welds in restricted access conditions by welding with both left and right hands (e.g. boiler tube bundles, proximity of other plant and equipment, limited access locations, welds located with limited visibility of the weld joint).
+- S1 Work safely at all times, comply with health, safety and environmental legislation, regulations and organizational requirements. - S3 Plan and prepare welding activities before commencing the work. - S4 Obtain, position and assemble welding equipment and associated safety protection needed for activity. - S5 Prepare, check and protect materials and work areas ready for welding. - S6 Inspect assembly to be welded and undertake remedial work to comply with specification, or implement quality steps if rejected. - \$7 Receive, inspect, condition and maintain consumables. - S8 Set, test and monitor key welding parameters as detailed within the Welding Procedure Specification. - \$10 Use manual processes and equipment to remove material (powered and non-powered). - \$12 Complete progressive and final checks on the weld prior to release for formal inspection and report into the production control system at the appropriate stages of the work activity. - \$13 Restore the work area on completion of the activity and where applicable return any resources and consumables to the appropriate location. - \$14 Produce welds in plate or structural components using two welding processes from TIG, PAW, MMA, MIG/MAG, FCAW. - \$15 Produce welds in plate or structural components using two materials from Carbon Steel, Low Alloy Steel, High Alloy Ferritic/Martensitic Steel, Austenitic Stainless Steel, Nickel & Nickel Alloys, Aluminium & Aluminium alloys, Titanium & Titanium Alloys, Copper & Copper Alloys.